-As a full-service ophthalmology center, Rothchild Eye Institute offers refractive surgery to treat refractive errors and improve vision for our patients.
+As a full-service ophthalmology center, Rothchild Eye Institute offers refractive surgery in Delray Beach, FL to treat refractive errors and improve vision for our patients.
 Refractive surgery is a collection of procedures performed by our board-certified ophthalmologists to reshape the cornea (front portion of the eye) or to insert an artificial lens within the eye.
-This approach can reduce blurry vision and other symptoms, and sharpen the eye's ability to focus.
-If myopia, hyperopia, astigmatism, or presbyopia (age-related vision loss) is affecting your vision and quality of life, please schedule a visit at our Delray Beach, FL eye center to learn more about vision correction with refractive surgery.
+This approach can reduce blurry vision and other symptoms and sharpen the eye's ability to focus.
+If myopia, hyperopia, astigmatism, or presbyopia (age-related vision loss) is affecting your vision and quality of life, please schedule a visit at our Delray Beach, FL eye center to learn more about eyesight correction surgery.

 Refractive Surgery Reviews